AdobeDocs/app-builder/src/pages/guides/app_builder_guides/deployment/credential_rotation.md

 # Credential Rotation

-Eventually you will need to rotate your credentials to make sure everything remains secure.
-This guide outlines best practices you can use to update the parameters ( aka inputs ) to your actions without disruption.
+Eventually you will need to rotate your credentials to keep everything secure.
+This page outlines best practices for updating parameters (inputs ) to your actions without disruption.

 ## Why rotate credentials?

-It is possible your credentials were leaked somehow, either by appearing in a errant log, or maybe a developer has left the team ... and it is just good practice to periodically rotate them. _because security_
+If your credentials were leaked, for example by appearing in a errant log, or by a Developer who left the team, it is simply good practice to rotate them periodically.

 ## How to rotate credentials

-In order to update the inputs for a particular action we use the `aio runtime action update` command.
+Use the `aio runtime action update` command to update inputs for an action:

 ```bash
 ➜ aio runtime action update <action-name> --param <param-name> <param-value>